Improving the Accuracy of DC Optimal Power Flow Formulations via Parameter Optimization: Introduction

 \section{Introduction}

 Optimal Power Flow (OPF) is a fundamental tool for power system design and operation.
 OPF problems optimize system performance (e.g., minimizing generation costs or reducing voltage deviations) while satisfying both equality constraints from a power flow model and inequality constraints from operational limits.
-In addition to significant economic implications~\cite{cain2012history}, OPF problems are at the heart of many algorithms for addressing uncertainty~\cite{roald2022review}, planning infrastructure investments~\cite{majidi2016stochastic}, improving stability margins~\cite{abhyankar2017tsopfIandII}, etc.
+Along with economic implications~\cite{cain2012history}, OPF problems are central to many algorithms for addressing uncertainty~\cite{roald2022review}, expansion planning~\cite{majidi2016stochastic}, improving stability margins~\cite{abhyankar2017tsopfIandII}, etc.

-The AC power flow equations accurately model the steady-state behavior of power systems by relating the complex power injections and line flows with the voltage phasors.
-This motivates solution of AC Optimal Power Flow (AC-OPF) problems that incorporate the AC power flow equations.
-However, AC-OPF problems are computationally challenging, with these problems being non-convex and NP-hard in the worst-case~\cite{bienstock2019strong, molzahn2017, bukhsh2013}.
-These challenges are exacerbated for extensions of OPF problems that consider discrete characteristics, such as those related to transmission switching~\cite{barrows2014,vanAckooij2018} and unit commitment~\cite{padhy2004}, as well as uncertainties due to variable renewable energy generation and flexible loads~\cite{roald2022review}.
-Since first being formulated by Carpentier in 1962~\cite{carpentier1962contribution}, OPF algorithms have undergone continual development~\cite{Momoh1999-1, Momoh1999-2, aravena_molzahn_zhang_et_al-go_intro,gopinath2022}.
-Most existing methods seek a local optimum due to the nonconvex nature of OPF problems that results from the AC power flow equations.
-Machine learning (ML) techniques are emerging as tools to address OPF challenges, offering computational speedups but often lacking interpretability and consistency with physical intuition~\cite{Duchesne2020}.
+The AC power flow equations accurately model the steady-state behavior of power systems by relating the complex power injections with the voltage phasors.
+This motivates the solution of AC Optimal Power Flow (AC-OPF) problems that incorporate the AC power flow equations.
+However, AC-OPF problems are computationally challenging, with these problems being non-convex and NP-hard in the worst case~\cite{bienstock2019strong,molzahn2017,bukhsh2013}.
+These challenges are exacerbated for extensions of OPF problems that consider discrete characteristics, such as those related to transmission switching~\cite{barrows2014,vanAckooij2018} (where inaccuracies in DC model parameters can significantly impact the quality of switching decisions~\cite{taheri2024ac}) and unit commitment~\cite{padhy2004}, as well as uncertainties due to variable renewable energy generation and flexible loads~\cite{roald2022review}.

+OPF algorithms have been a subject of research for many decades~\cite{Momoh1999-1and2, aravena_molzahn_zhang_et_al-go_intro}.
+Most existing algorithms seek a local optimum due to the non-convex nature of OPF problems.
+Machine learning (ML) tools can address OPF challenges, offering computational speedups but often lacking interpretability\footnote{In this context, interpretability refers to the ability to directly relate a model’s parameters and variables to the physical principles of the power system, a feature often lacking in more complex, black-box approaches. } and consistency with physical intuition~\cite{Duchesne2020}.